Prompt Injection vs. Jailbreaking: What’s the Difference?

 ScopePrimarily an architectural issue due to LLM design limitations.Can stem from both architectural and training issues.

-ExamplesAdding “Ignore all previous instructions…” to a user input field on a website.Using a DAN (Do Anything Now) prompt to bypass content moderation filters.
+ExamplesAdding “Ignore all previous instructions…” to a user input field on a website.Using a DAN (Do Anything Now) prompt in ChatGPT.

-PreventabilityHard to prevent entirely due to the current architecture of transformer-based models.Mitigation possible with improved safety tuning and adversarial training.
+PreventabilityHard to prevent entirely due to the current architecture of transformer-based models.Also very difficult to prevent.

 Prompt Injection